partior-libs/gcs-versioning-bot/README.md

     # Mandatory: No (If not used for PR), Yes (if trigger event require info from commit message)
     consolidated-commit-msg: ''

+    # This is the artifact type for bot to be able to query artifact version properly (ie: docker has different API)
+    # Mandatory: No
+    artifact-type: ''

     # Use to display more logs during action execution
     # Mandatory: No
     # Default: false